4d/docs/docs/Project/compiler.md

 #### Generate error file

 Used to generate the error file at the time of syntax checking.
 It lists general errors as well as errors linked to a specific line, and warnings.
 Any errors detected by the compiler are automatically accessible in the **Method** menu of 4D.
 However, having an error file that can be transmitted from one machine to another can be useful.
 The error file is generated in XML format in order to facilitate automatic parsing of its contents.
 It also allows the creation of customized error display interfaces.
 The error file is automatically named ProjectName_errors.xml and is created in the project folder.
 For more information about the error file, refer to Error file.

-#### Initialize local variables

-Used to set the local variable initialization mode at the beginning of methods:
-- **to "zero"**: Variables are reset to zero by default (empty string for character strings, 0 for numbers, etc.)
-- **to a random value**: The compiler assigns a random value, always the same, (1919382119 for longints, “rgrg” for character strings, True for Booleans...) to variables.
-This option enables you to pinpoint local variables that you have forgotten to initialize.
-- **no**: The compiler does not initialize the variables.
-In this way, you gain time during application execution, provided that your initialization was correct.

 #### Compilation Path